ricardofunke/ndeploy/README.markdown

 Change the value to correspond to the path to the ndeploy.sh deploy folder.
 You can make this in the Control Panel instead in Control Panel -> Plugins Installation -> Install More Plugins -> Configuration in the "Destination directory" field.

-It's all.
+That's all.
 Let me know if you have any trouble with this installation.